mfilej/dotfiles/README.md

 Configure indexing as follows:
 - For Contacts, Calendars, Reminders List, Safari Reading List: check *Access items via sub-search only*.
+- Do the inverse for the Emoji category.
 - Add the following directories to the index:
   - `~/Applications`
   - `~/Library`